per1234/smartpins/README.md

 ## 4. **TIMED**

 Based on a debounced pin (for N ms).
-Callback returns the current state AND the number of milliseconds that pin was held in the changed state
+Callback returns the current state AND the number of milliseconds that pin was held in the changed state.

 Typical usage: To differentiate between a "short" and a "long" event, e.g. a button press.
 For example, in the author's home automation devices, a "short" press switches the device on or off.
 A "medium" press reboots the device and "long" press causes a factory reset.

-It is up to the user to define what "short" "medium" and "long" mean, by comparing the return value from the callback and taking the relevant action
+It is up to the user to define what "short" "medium" and "long" mean, by comparing the return value from the callback and taking the relevant action.

 RAW| COOKED|VALUE
 ---|---|---